Watch order

 - Overview

 - Start here.
-Short season—about 90–100 minutes total.
+Then Seasons 2–4 before Nocturne.
+About 90–100 minutes total.

-- US Netflix premiere July 7, 2017 (four episodes).
+- US Netflix premiere July 7, 2017—four episodes, same-day drop.

 Castlevania — Season 2